FIT Files Structure

 • num_sessions: 1

-Activity-Specific Variations
+Activity-Specific Variations

-Running (Examples/Apps/Running/)
+Running (Examples/Apps/Running/)

-Sport Type: FIT_SPORT_RUNNING
+Sport Type: Sport::Running

-• Basic: timestamp, altitude, speed, HR
+• Basic (L_RECORD): timestamp, altitude, speed, HR, cadence, step_length

-• With GPS: + lat/long
+• With GPS (L_RECORD_G): + lat/long

-• With Battery: + battery level, voltage
+• With Battery (L_RECORD_B): + battery level/voltage developer fields

-• Combined: GPS + Battery
+• Combined (L_RECORD_GB): GPS + Battery

 Session Fields: Full set (distance, speed, elevation, HR)